umccr/htsget-rs/htsget-config/README.md

 The resolvers component of htsget-rs is used to map query IDs to the location of the resource.
 Each query that htsget-rs receives is
 'resolved' to a location, which a data server can respond with.
 A query ID is matched with a regex, and is then mapped with a substitution string that has access to the regex capture groups.
-Each resolver is an array of TOML of tables that attempts to match a query ID.
-This array matches IDs in order, meaning that the first matching resolver is resolver used to map the ID.
+Resolvers are configured in an array, where the first matching resolver is resolver used to map the ID.

 To create a resolver, add a `[[resolvers]]` array of tables, and set the following options: